-- (3) If a vessel or aircraft is ordered into biosecurity port quarantine under subsection (2), a biosecurity officer may - (a) order the master or captain to remove the vessel or aircraft to quarantine in a biosecurity port quarantine area; or - (b) if necessary (because the master or captain refuses to obey the order, or because of the nature of the biosecurity threat) arrange for the vessel or aircraft to be removed to the biosecurity port quarantine area. - (4) The cost of removal of a vessel or aircraft to biosecurity port quarantine is to be borne by the owner or charterer, and no compensation is payable for any loss or destruction or consequential loss caused as a result of any such removal, unless negligence or malice is proved. - (5) The owner or charterer and master or captain shall each be given written notice stating the reasons for an order under this section in respect of the vessel or aircraft and, if it was removed under subsection (3), the whereabouts of the vessel or aircraft. - (6) If the Director reasonably believes that a vessel or aircraft poses a serious biosecurity threat to the Cook Islands which cannot adequately be dealt with by appropriate biosecurity measures, the Director may, order the vessel or aircraft to leave the waters or airspace of the Cook Islands. - (7) Before issuing an order under this section, the Director shall consult, as the case may be -
+- (2) If an article is ordered into biosecurity quarantine under this section, a biosecurity officer may - (a) in writing direct the importer to remove the article to a specified biosecurity quarantine station; - (b) if necessary (because the importer, exporter, owner or custodian refuses to obey the direction, or because of the nature of the biosecurity threat) arrange for the article to be removed to a biosecurity quarantine station. - (3) An importer who refuses to remove an article to biosecurity quarantine as directed under this section commits an offence. - (4) The cost of removal of an article to biosecurity quarantine is to be borne by the importer of the article, and no compensation is payable for any loss or destruction or consequential loss caused as a result of any such removal, unless negligence or malice is proved. - (5) If an article is quarantined under this section, the importer must be given written notice stating the reasons for the quarantine and, if it was removed under subsection (2)(b), the location of the article.